Financial support and benefits

 Possability People has a range of options that might suit you.
 Follow the links in the boxes below to find out how we can help.

 Contact our Advice Centre by telephone on 01273 89 40 50 or email email@example.com.

 Advice and help with welfare benefits and a range of other issues

 Possability People’s advice team are a highly experienced group of experts, with a wealth of knowledge about the allowances and benefits you might be entitled to.
 The benefits system can feel difficult and stressful.
 We can explain what benefits might be available to you, talk through the claims process and help fill in the necessary paperwork.
 We can help you challenge benefit decisions you disagree with and in some cases, support you through appeals.

 We can offer information and advice about equipment or assistive technology.
 If you want to know about money, housing or how to deal with debt, holidays or local groups and services in the community, we can advise you.

 All the work we do is independent and in confidence.
-We are FCA accredited, have The Advice Quality Standard and work in partnership with other agencies to provide specialist knowledge when needed.
+We have The Advice Quality Standard and work in partnership with other agencies to provide specialist knowledge when needed.